MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-network-topology.md

 - The front-end subnet should follow [best practices for internet facing workloads](https://learn.microsoft.com/events/azure-iaas-day-2021/best-practices-securing-internet-facing-cloud-architecture-azure).
 - Oracle management access should be limited to a minimal number of authorized users using [Azure Bastion](https://learn.microsoft.com/azure/bastion/) to connect securely to the VMs in the Oracle subnet.
 - The **AzureBastionSubnet** should include a Network Security Group (NSG) that allows inbound traffic on port 443.
-- Oracle workloads should be evaluated in advance and deployed on the proper sized VM as well as storage requirements as described in the [Capacity planning guidelines for Oracle workload as IaaS on Azure]() design guide.
+- Oracle workloads should be evaluated in advance and deployed on the proper sized VM and storage requirements.
 - Because Oracle is optimized for Linux, it's recommended to run it on a Linux distribution.
-However, it will function properly on a virtualized Window platform as well.
+However, it functions properly on a virtualized Window platform as well.
 - Use [Oracle DataGuard](https://learn.microsoft.com/azure/virtual-machines/workloads/oracle/configure-oracle-dataguard) or another backup strategy.
 For example, [Oracle GoldenGate](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/introduction-oracle-goldengate.htm) should be employed to enable high availability with a load balancer to properly route traffic to the primary or secondary database server.
 - Oracle VMs should be strategically placed in either [Availability sets](https://learn.microsoft.com/azure/virtual-machines/availability-set-overview) or [Availability zones](https://learn.microsoft.com/azure/reliability/availability-zones-overview).
 The option choice depends on the level of availability or disaster recovery as described in the [High availability and disaster recovery for Oracle on Azure]() design guide
 - All services should be deployed using [accelerated networking](https://learn.microsoft.com/azure/virtual-network/accelerated-networking-overview)